epigen/enrichment_analysis/README.md

-# Gene Set & Genomic Region Set Enrichment Analysis & Visualization Snakemake Workflow for Human and Mouse Genomes.
+# Genomic Region Set & (Ranked) Gene Set Enrichment Analysis & Visualization Snakemake Workflow for Human and Mouse Genomes.

-Given **human (hg19 or hg38) or mouse (mm9 or mm10)** based gene sets and/or genomic region sets (i.e., region sets) of interest and respective background gene/region sets, the enrichment within the configured databases is determined using LOLA, GREAT, GSEApy and results saved as CSV files.
-Additionally, the most significant results are plotted for each gene/region set and database queried.
-Finally, the results within the same "group" are aggregated per database in summary CSV files and visualized using hierarchically clustered heatmaps and bubble plots.
-For collaboration, communication and documentation of results and workflow information a detailed self-contained HTML report can be generated.
+Given **human (hg19 or hg38) or mouse (mm9 or mm10)** based genomic region sets (i.e., region sets) and/or (ranked) gene sets of interest and respective background region/gene sets, the enrichment within the configured databases is determined using LOLA, GREAT, GSEApy (over-represenation analysis (ORA) & preranked GSEA) and results saved as CSV files.
+Additionally, the most significant results are plotted for each region/gene set, database queried, and analysis performed.
+Finally, the results within the same "group" (e.g.,  stemming from the same DEA) are aggregated per database and analysis in summary CSV files and visualized using hierarchically clustered heatmaps and bubble-heatmap plots.
+For collaboration, communication and documentation of results, methods and workflow information a detailed self-contained HTML report can be generated.

 **If you use this workflow in a publication, don't forget to give credits to the authors by citing the URL of this (original) repository (and its DOI, see Zenodo badge above -> coming soon).**